 2.03 Communications.
 Customer commits that any e-mail contact information provided to the Service is accurate.
 Customer understands and accepts that the Service sends required service notifications, automated invoices and dunning emails using such contact information.
 Customer will promptly notify Company of any changes in Customer’s contact information.

 2.04 Restrictions and Acceptable Data.
-Customer is responsible for the accuracy, quality, and legality of all Customer Data.
+Customer is responsible for the accuracy, quality, and legality of all Customer Data and Customer’s use of Customer Data.
 Customer recognizes and agrees that: (a) the Service is for business use and not for consumers; (b) the Service is not intended to store or use sensitive personal information such as credit reporting information, credit card numbers, sensitive financial information, social security numbers, drivers licenses or similar identifiers from other jurisdictions; information which is otherwise defined as “sensitive information” in the Australian Privacy Act 1988 (Cth); or protected health information, as defined by (i) the Health Insurance Portability and Accountability Act of 1996 and its enabling regulations and related laws ("HIPAA") or (ii) any applicable Australian privacy legislation and no such data should be input or uploaded into the Service; and (c) the Service is not compliant with HIPAA or the Gramm-Leach-Bliley Act, and may not be compliant with other laws governing such sensitive personal information.

 2.05 Free Trials.
 "Free Trial" refers to a no-charge use of the Service for purchase consideration and to any other use designated "Free Trial" on the Order.
 Customer will only use a Free Trial: (a) for the period designated on the Order; (b) for no more than 20 tests; or (c) for the sole purpose of assessing the purchase of a Service subscription.
 Without limiting the generality of the foregoing, Customer will not use a Free Trial for job applicants.
 We may discontinue a Free Trial at any time and for any reason.
 Only one Free Trial per organization or individual is permitted.